Valter Flego: Career

 After finishing studies, Flego got a job in the company Istrian waterworks, and at the same time enrolled in the postgraduate studies on the Rijeka Faculty of Economics which he finished in year 2000 acquiring a scientific master's degree in economics.

 After 2001 local elections Flego became the Mayor of Buzet.
 After 2005 local elections he was unanimously re-elected mayor by the city council.
 At the first direct local elections that were held in 2009 Flego received over 84% of the voters, thus achieving the best result out of all candidates for mayor in Croatia.

 In 2013 local elections Flego, who had support from IDS-HNS-LD-Green party, ran against Damir Kajin, who had support of SDP-HSU-SDSS-HSLS, for the position of Prefect of Istrian county.
 Eventually he won with 47,25% to 36,24% of votes.

 Personal life

-Flego is married since 2002 to Branka Flego, an elementary school teacher.
+Flego married Branka Flego, an elementary school teacher, in 2002.
 They have two sons, Dinko and Ivo.